angelalonso/robot/README.md

 - Make that Node work like an action server
 - DONE - Create a second Node that works like an action client
 - DONE - Have the action server turn an LED on and off
-- Make this run on the Raspberry and check load - So far cross-compiling is not working, neither with --target nor with docker, we'll try qemu
+- Make this run on the Raspberry and check load
+- Cross compile to save time -> not working, neither with --target nor with docker, we'll try qemu

 Once that is working, I will adapt the code and auxiliar scripts to keep using what worked well in the past: